This post may contain affiliate links. Please read our disclosure policy.

 How To Make Donut Holes

-1. In a medium-sized bowl, combine the flour, sugar, baking soda, cinnamon, salt, and nutmeg.
+1. In a medium bowl, mix the flour, sugar, baking soda, cinnamon, salt, and nutmeg.

-2. In a smaller bowl, whisk the egg yolk, milk, and melted butter together.
+2. In a separate small bowl, whisk together the egg yolk, milk, and melted butter.

-4. Use a cookie scoop or spoon to form and gently drop balls of the batter into the hot oil.
+4. Using a cookie scoop or spoon, drop small balls of batter into the hot oil.

 four photos showing how to make the batter for donuts.

-1. Cook the donut holes in the oil for 2 minutes on one side until they turn golden brown.
-Then, flip them over and fry for another 1 to 2 minutes to ensure even cooking on both sides.
+1. Fry the donut holes for 2 minutes until golden on one side, then flip and cook another 1 to 2 minutes until evenly browned.

-2. Mix 3 tablespoons of sugar with 1/2 teaspoon of cinnamon in a small bowl.
+2. In a small bowl, mix 3 tablespoons sugar with 1/2 teaspoon cinnamon.

 Expert Tips